corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/app-upgrade-notes-enterprise.md

 # Upgrading a CorDapp to Corda Enterprise Edition 4.10

-{{< warning >}}
-Corda Enterprise Edition 4.10 fixes a security vulnerability in the JPA notary.
-Before upgrading to Corda Enterprise Edition 4.10, read the guidance on [upgrading your notary service](../../../../../en/platform/corda/4.10/enterprise/notary/upgrading-the-ha-notary-service.md).
-{{< /warning >}}

 ## Upgrading from Corda Community Edition

 Before upgrading to Corda Enterprise Edition 4.10, upgrade your CorDapp to Corda Community Edition 4.10.
 See [Upgrading CorDapps to newer platform versions](../../../../../en/platform/corda/4.10/enterprise/app-upgrade-notes.md) for detailed instructions.